 Compute perplexity from held-out token probabilities, compare models under a fixed protocol, normalize across tokenizers, and decide what PPL can't tell you.

-Turn PDFs, scans, HTML, and Markdown into faithful evidence records with provenance and quality gates before retrieval.
+Turn PDFs, scans, HTML, and Markdown into faithful evidence records with provenance and quality checks before retrieval.

 Turn clean documents into retrieval units that preserve answers, citations, and measurable search quality.